Focus on Frankincense

 • Not all frankincense oils behave the same

-• Botanical names and sourcing are so important in aromatherapy
+• Botanical names and sourcing are important in aromatherapy

 Understanding the Different Types of Frankincense Essential Oil

-Frankincense essential oil is often spoken of as though it were a single substance, but in reality, “frankincense” refers to a group of aromatic oleoresins obtained from several species within the Boswellia genus.
-Each species produces a resin with a distinct chemical profile, aroma, and traditional use.
-In aromatherapy, the therapeutic actions of an essential oil are closely tied to its chemistry, not its common name.
+Frankincense essential oil is often spoken of as though it were a single substance, but in reality, "frankincense" refers to a group of aromatic oleoresins obtained from several species within the Boswellia genus.
+Each species (think: individuals in the household) produces a resin with a distinct chemical profile, aroma, and traditional use.
+The common name alone will not provide enough information for the safest and most beneficial use of an oil.
+For that, you need the Latin name or GC/MS testing results, which provide valuable insight into the actual chemistry of that specific oil.
+An oil's chemistry is what dictates every aspect of its use and benefit.

-Historically, frankincense has been valued for incense, perfumery, preservation, and religious or cultural rituals throughout the Middle East, North Africa, and parts of Asia.
+Historically, frankincense has been valued for incense, perfumery, preservation, and religious or cultural rituals.
 Today, it is widely used in aromatherapy for respiratory support, skin care, and emotional support.
-Unfortunately, when only the common name of “frankincense” is used, it leaves us unaware of which type of frankincense is being used and how we should use it.

 What Is Frankincense Essential Oil?

-Frankincense essential oil is produced by steam distillation of the hardened resin (rasin “tears”) that slowly seep from incisions made in the bark of Boswellia trees.
-While all true frankincense oils come from this genus, not all frankincense oils are chemically or therapeutically interchangeable.
-The dominant constituents vary significantly by species, which influences aroma, volatility, safety considerations, and practical use in aromatherapy—put simply, different species and have individual characteristics and therapeutic benefits.
+Frankincense essential oil is produced by steam distillation of the hardened resin (resin “tears”) that slowly seeps from incisions made in the bark of Boswellia trees.
+While all true frankincense oils come from the Boswellia genus, the dominant constituents vary significantly by species, which influences aroma, volatility, safety considerations, and practical use in aromatherapy.

 Frankincense Essential Oils – Comparison